Lipka Tatars: Present status

 Today there are about 10,000–15,000 Lipka Tatars in the former areas of the Polish–Lithuanian Commonwealth.
 The majority of descendants of Tatar families in Poland can trace their descent from the nobles of the early Polish–Lithuanian Commonwealth.
 Lipka Tatars had settlements in north-east Poland, Belarus, Lithuania, south-east Latvia and Ukraine.
 Today most reside in Poland, Lithuania, and Belarus.

 Most of the Lipka Tatars (80%) assimilated into the ranks of the nobility in the Polish–Lithuanian Commonwealth while some lower noble Tatars assimilated to the Belarusian, Polish, Ukrainian and Lithuanian townsfolk and peasant populations.

 A number of the Polish Tatars emigrated to the US at the beginning of the 20th century and settled mostly in the north eastern states, although there is also an enclave in Florida.
 A small but active community of Lipka Tatars exists in New York City.
 "The Islamic Center of Polish Tatars" was built in 1928 in Brooklyn, New York City, and functioned until recently.

-After the annexation of eastern Poland into the Soviet Union in 1939 and then following World War II, Poland was left with only 2 Tatar villages, Bohoniki and Kruszyniany.
-A significant number of the Tatars in the territories annexed by the USSR repatriated to Poland and clustered in cities such as Gdańsk (Maciej Musa Konopacki - patriarch of the Polish Orient), Białystok, Warsaw and Gorzów Wielkopolski totaling some 3,000 people.
+After the annexation of eastern Poland into the Soviet Union in 1939 and then following World War II, Poland was left with only two Tatar villages, Bohoniki and Kruszyniany.
+A significant number of the Tatars in the territories annexed by the USSR repatriated to Poland and clustered in cities such as Gdańsk (Maciej Musa Konopacki – patriarch of the Polish Orient), Białystok, Warsaw and Gorzów Wielkopolski totaling some 3,000 people.
 One of the neighborhoods of Gorzów Wielkopolski where relocated Tatar families resettled has come to be referred to as "the Tatar Hills", or in Polish "Górki Tatarskie".

-In 1925 the Muslim Religion Association (Muzułmański Związek Religijny) was formed in Białystok, Poland.
+In 1925 the Muslim Religion Association (Muzułmański Związek Religijny) was formed in Białystok.
 In 1992, the Organization of Tatars of the Polish Republic (Związek Tatarów Rzeczypospolitej Polskiej) with autonomous branches in Białystok and Gdańsk, began operating.

 In Poland, the 2011 census showed 1,916 people declaring Tatar ethnicity.

 In November 2010, a monument to Poland's Tatar populace was unveiled in the port city of Gdańsk at a ceremony attended by President Bronislaw Komorowski, as well as Tatar representatives from across Poland and abroad.
 The monument is a symbol of the important role of Tatars in Polish history.
 "Tatars shed their blood in all national independence uprisings.
 Their blood seeped into the foundations of the reborn Polish Republic," President Komorowski said at the unveiling.
 The monument is the first of its kind to be erected in Europe.